Old West Lawmen, produced by Legends of America, music by Scott Buckley

 Joseph “Joe” W. Ventioner (1852-1941) – U.S. Deputy Marshal commissioned in the spring of 1895 in Oklahoma by Marshal Evett Nix.
-Residing just three miles of the Doolin-Dalton Gang hide-out, in Lenora, on the Cheyenne-Arapaho Reservation, he was one of the strongest forces in driving them from the area and was best known for tracking down and killing ruthless Oklahoma outlaw, George “Red Buck” Weightman in 1896.
+Residing just three miles from the Doolin-Dalton Gang hide-out, in Lenora, on the Cheyenne-Arapaho Reservation, he was one of the strongest forces in driving them from the area.
+He was best known for tracking down and killing ruthless Oklahoma outlaw George “Red Buck” Weightman in 1896.

 Richard “Dick” Clayton Ware (1851-1902) – While serving as a Texas Ranger, Ware shot Sam Bass at Round Rock, Texas.
 Later served as Mitchell County, Texas Sheriff and as a U.S. Deputy Marshal in West Texas.
 He was killed by Constable John Selman in El Paso, Texas.

 Matt Warner – See Willard Erastus Christianson